 Heritage Conservation and Social Engagement explores different kinds of engagement, participation, access, and creative use of resources motivated by the practice of conservation, and offers ethical and practical perspectives from which to approach cultural heritage projects.
-As such, the book is relevant to a broad range of heritage conservation practitioners, local governments and heritage management authorities, as well as graduate and post-graduate students interested in cross-disciplinary conservation perspectives.

 Renata F. Peters is Associate Professor in

 Iris L. F. den Boer has an MA in Classical Archaeology from Leiden University and an MA in Principles of Conservation from UCL.

 Jessica S. Johnson is the Head of Conservation at the Smithsonian’s Museum Conservation Institute.

 Susanna Pancaldo is a Conservator of Objects (Metals) at the Fitzwilliam Museum, University of Cambridge.